-There are many differences between a casual and a full-time contract.
+There are many key differences between a casual and a permanent contract:-

 |Employment||Not regular||Ongoing or fixed employment|

 Employees who sign casual employment contracts with their employer should ensure that their hourly rate is compliant with the Award that they are under.
-The hourly rate should be higher than the equivalent of full-time and part-time employees.
+The hourly rate should be higher than the equivalent of full-time and part-time employees (generally by 25%).
 It is also necessary to check whether penalty rates apply under the specific Award, specifically if you are working on a public holiday or on a Sunday.

 Another benefit for a casual employee relates to notice.
-It is not necessary to provide notice to your employer if you want to end your casual employment, however it is essential to check whether anything in the contract you are signing relates to unfair dismissal or notice as an employee.
+It is not necessary to provide notice to your employer if you want to end your casual employment.
+However, it is essential to check whether anything in the contract you have signed says to the contrary.